This is a detailed guide on what to see and do in Bruges, where to stay, important historical facts, how to get there, and of course, many pictures.

-- It is a city of huge historical importance since the medieval age when thanks to its canals it was established as the most important trade center of north western Europe linking trades with the mediterranean.
+- It is a city of huge historical importance since the medieval age when thanks to its canals it was established as the most important trade center of northwestern Europe linking trades with the Mediterranean.

 - It appears that the first stock exchange in the world opened here in 1309 and developed into the most sophisticated money market of the Low Countries in the 14th century.

-- From then onwards it was a continuous flourishing for the city which reached its apogee in the XV century when Bruges become the center of the Reign of Bourgogne and the center of production of luxury goods.
+- From then onwards it was a continuous flourishing for the city which reached its apogee in the XV century when Bruges becomes the center of the Reign of Bourgogne and the center of production of luxury goods.
 Famous artists found here their inspiration for their majestic creations and the most beautiful churches and palaces were built, among which the government buildings that you can admire now.

 - In 1500 Bruges started to feel the economic decline, falling behind Antwerp who was becoming the new most important center of the low countries

-- In the last half of the 19th century, Bruges became one of the European’s most popular tourist destinations and some attribute its touristic blooming to the book “Bruges the dead” written by de the symbolist novelist George Rodenbach who even made the sleepy city into a character.
+- In the last half of the 19th century, Bruges became one of European’s most popular tourist destinations and some attribute its touristic blooming to the book “Bruges the dead” written by de the symbolist novelist George Rodenbach who even made the sleepy city into a character.